irozzo-1A/enhancements/keps/sig-cloud-provider/20200928-extend-konnectivity-for-both-directions.md

 Currently the Konnectivity Server is accepting requests from the KAS either with the gRPC or the HTTP Connect interfaces and is taking care of forwarding the traffic to the Konnectivity Agent using the previously established connections (initiated by the Agents).

-In order to enable traffic from Kubelets and Pods running on Master Network, the Konnectivity Agents have to expose an endpoint that will be listening on a specific port for each of the destinations on the Control Network.
-As opposed to the traffic flowing from the Control Network to the Cluster Network, the Konnectivity Agent should act transparently: From a Kubelets or Pods standpoint, the Konnectivity Agent should be the final destination instead of acting as a proxy.
+In order to enable traffic from Kubelets and Pods running on Master Network, the Konnectivity Agents have to expose an endpoint that will be listening on a specific port for each of the destinations on the Master Network.
+As opposed to the traffic flowing from the Master Network to the Node Network, the Konnectivity Agent should act transparently: From a Kubelets or Pods standpoint, the Konnectivity Agent should be the final destination instead of acting as a proxy.

 The reason why we do not intend to use the same strategy used in the other direction is that we do not have control over the clients using the Kubernetes default service to communicate with the KAS.

 ### Traffic Flow